Medicare Enrolled

 What this data tells you about Dr. Fraser

-Dr. Jeffrey Fraser is a family medicine in Venice, FL, with 19 years in practice.
+Dr. Jeffrey Fraser is a family medicine specialist in Venice, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Fraser performed 11,053 Medicare services across 6,730 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Fraser received a total of $3,739 from 31 pharmaceutical and/or device companies across 241 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.